 How fast do we age?
 We fit a Gompertz curve to adult mortality in the U.S..
 We work with male survival and invite you to do the same calculations for females.
 We also discuss the Kaplan-Meir estimate of a survival curve from censored data, and an application of Cox regression to the cancer relapse data we used for Kaplan-Meier.

 Read this handout on unobserved heterogeneity provides a summary of the main ideas.
 (A more detailed discussion may be found on an earlier statistical demography handout; focus on gamma heterogeneity and the inversion formula).
 The illustration deals with heterogeneity and mortality cross-overs.

 We go over the example in the textbook working with multiple-decrement and cause-deleted life tables, including a simplified approach that assumes constant risks within each age group.
-We illustrate increment-decrement life tables using a classic dataset on contraceptive discontinuation is now available.
+We illustrate increment-decrement life tables using a classic dataset on contraceptive discontinuation.

 Spring is in the air and we turn to a study of marrriage.
 The handout covers current status life tables, with applications to nuptiality and duration of breastfeeding.
 And here's the application of the Coale-McNeil and Hernes models of marriage.